Royal Bank of Canada selling Suriname unit to Republic Bank

 “As we continue to focus our Caribbean operations on markets in which we can be a leading competitor for the long-term, we have made the decision to sell RBC Suriname to Republic Bank,” said Kirk Dudtschak, RBC’s head of Caribbean banking, in a statement.

-Early last year, RBC agreed to sell its Jamaican operations to Sagicor Group Jamaica Ltd SJ.JS.
-It also said in November it was shutting down its international client wealth management business in the Caribbean.
+Early last year, RBC agreed to sell its Jamaican operations to Sagicor Group Jamaica Ltd. It also said in November it was shutting down its international client wealth management business in the Caribbean.

 RBC said the sale of the Suriname operations will not have a material impact on its capital ratios, but it will result in a loss of C$23 million ($18.2 million), largely due to writedowns tied to goodwill and other intangibles.